How To Install Artificial Grass In Yard In San Diego?

 - To make sure that your artificial turf does not move or shift, be sure to secure the edges with soil, stones or landscaping pins.
 This will also help prevent weeds from growing in between seams of the turf.

-- Finally, add a layer of infill material such as rubber sand or crumb rubber over the entire area where you installed your grass.
+- Finally, add a layer of infill material such as rubber sand or crumb rubber over the entire area where you artificial turf installed.
 This will help keep the grass blades standing upright and prevent them from flattening out over time due to traffic and use.

-What Do You Lay Down Before Artificial Grass?
+What Do You Lay Down Before Grass For Artificial Grass Installation?

-Before laying down artificial grass, you should make sure that the area is cleared of any debris and leveled, install a layer of gravel, soil, sand or crushed rock beneath the artificial turf for drainage, lay down a weed barrier cloth to help keep weeds out and trim off any excess grass around the edges.
+Before laying down artificial grass in your lawn, you should make sure that the area is cleared of any debris and leveled, install a layer of gravel, soil, sand or crushed rock beneath the synthetic turf for drainage, lay down a weed barrier cloth to help keep weeds out and trim off any excess grass around the edges of your artificial lawn.

-How Long Does It Take To Install Artificial Grass?
+How Long Does It Take To For Artificial Turf Installation In Your Lawn?

-The amount of time it takes to install artificial grass depends on how large the area is, but generally you can plan for about 1-2 days for a normal sized front yard.
+The amount of time it takes for artificial turf installation in your lawn depends on how large the area is, but generally you can plan for about 1-2 days for a normal sized front yard.
 Make sure you have all of your supplies ready before starting so that you don’t run into any delays during installation.